leocoderu/ZipStore/README.md

 # ZipStore
-The Store for ZIP and other
+The Store for ZIP and others